FAQs for Professionals

 6. How will NATCAN work?

 NATCAN is all about effective collaboration.
-Each audit will be led by a multidisciplinary team of clinical experts and senior academics to ensure that we ask the right questions about cancer care and treatment, and then use the right methods to answer those questions.
+Each audit is led by a multidisciplinary team of clinical experts and senior academics to ensure that we ask the right questions about cancer care and treatment, and then use the right methods to answer those questions.
 NATCAN collaborates closely with all relevant stakeholders to inform the quality improvement (QI) priorities and goals of each audit.
 That includes professional groups, patient charities and patients.

 Our Approach